AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 2. Upload your primary genome assembly file and the raw reads (concatenate multiple read files into a single file) to your current Galaxy history
      - See this link for [details on how to upload files](https://australianbiocommons.github.io/how-to-guides/genome_assembly/hifi_assembly#upload-data-files)
-     - If you don’t have a history (i.e. you are using an existing assembly), you can create one, as shown in the image below
+     - If you don’t have a history (i.e. you are using an existing assembly), you can create one (click the plus button at the top of this history panel).

-{% include image.html file="assembly_qc/new_galaxy_history.png" caption="Fig 2.
-New Galaxy history!"%}

 {:start="3"}